 Our reporting currency is the U.S. dollar, and the functional currency of our foreign subsidiaries is each country's respective local currency.
 Assets and liabilities of the foreign subsidiaries are translated into U.S. dollars at the exchange rates in effect at the reporting date, and income and expenses are translated at average exchange rates during the period, with the resulting translation adjustments directly recorded as a component of accumulated other comprehensive income (loss).
 Foreign currency transaction gains and losses are recorded in other income (expense), net in the condensed consolidated statements of operations.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 In the event our foreign currency denominated assets, liabilities, or expenses increase, our operating results may be more greatly affected by fluctuations in the exchange rates of the currencies in which we do business.
+We do not believe that a hypothetical 10% change in foreign currency exchange rates would have a material impact on our condensed consolidated financial statements.
 We have not engaged in the hedging of foreign currency transactions to date, although we may choose to do so in the future.
-The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 In the event our foreign currency denominated assets, liabilities, sales or expenses increase, our operating results may be more greatly affected by fluctuations in the exchange rates of the currencies in which we do business.